Ultra Bike France® — brand identity and art direction hero

 [06 — event marketing & social media]

-The marketing strategy was built on a simple shift: stop talking about kilometres and start talking about what those kilometres feel like.
-The social media system is structured around three content pillars.
-Inspiration: landscapes, rider stories, finish-line moments.
-Information: dates, formats, practical details.
-Marketing: registration prompts, sponsor activations, countdown campaigns.
-Templates were designed so the UBF team can publish on-brand content without waiting for a designer.
+The marketing strategy was built on a simple shift: stop talking about kilometres, start talking about what those kilometres feel like.
+Social media is structured around three content pillars (inspiration, information, marketing) with templates the UBF team publishes without waiting for a designer.

 [brand applications]